shakebugs/shake-docs/docs/template-gallery/shopping-retail.md

 />
 </div>

-If you do online shopping, send yourself a list of all user’s orders (or at least their IDs), both previously placed and this last open one, that will provide you with useful context.
+If you do online shopping, send yourself a selected merchant id, that will provide you with useful context.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';